quintans/goSQL/README.md

 	ListOf((*Book)(nil))
 ```

 ListOf returns a `collection.Collection` interface.
-The reason to use a new data structure instead of the classic slices, was the need, in some cases, for returning a result where the an entity had to be unique, as we will see later on, and finding an instance in a hash collection is faster than finding it in a slice.
-For `collection.Collection` implementations that require an hashable elements, the struct instance to be added to the collection must implement the `toolkit.Hasher` interface, as is the case of Book.
+There are cases where we might wish to work with a generic list.
+Later on we will see another use for this new data type.

 To traverse the results we use the following code